 Figure 1: Map showing collection localities all 33 districts of State Chhattisgarh.

-2.2 Observation
+3. RESULTS AND DISCUSSION

 We conducted photographic documentation and prepared a checklist comprising 201 butterfly species (Table- 02).
 Our study documented nineteen species of butterflies in Chhattisgarh that were notably not documented in previous records, which are as follows:

-We photographed the12 species of buttterflies that were first time recorded for the Chhattisgarh states, which belonging to family Hesperiidae, of which two are the new records for Central India.
+We photographed the12 species of butterflies that were first time recorded for the Chhattisgarh states, which belonging to family Hesperiidae, of which two are the new records for Central India.

 2.2.1 Family: Hesperiidae,